Coeducational Independent Episcopal Day School, Kindergarten – Grade 6

 830 Whitney Ave, New Haven, Connecticut 06511

 The School’s campus is located in the historic East Rock section of New Haven, in close proximity to Yale University and other major educational institutions.
 We take advantage of nearby renowned cultural and recreational facilities, which serve to extend our educational resources.
 Our main School building, which won a national award from the American Institute of Architects, houses grades one through six classrooms, science and computer labs, library, and gymnasium.
-The campus includes two playgrounds and an outdoor learning space.
+Robbins Hall houses the Kindergarten and art studio.
+The campus includes two playgrounds and creative outdoor learning spaces.
+We are adjacent to Edgerton Park which is used for Physical Education classes and yearlong studies.

 8:15 a.m. – 3:00 p.m.